 Chateau Siaurac has a long family history in the region.
 In fact, ownership of the property dates all the way back to 1832 for the Guichard family.
-Chateau Siaurac could win an award for the most beautiful estate in the Lalande de Pomerol appellation, with its stunning chateau and manicured grounds, gardens and parkland, which were designed in 1850.
+Chateau Siaurac could win an award for the most beautiful estate in the Lalande de Pomerol appellation, with its stunning chateau and manicured grounds, gardens, and parkland, which were designed in 1850.

 Following the departure of Stephane Derenoncourt, they brought in Dr. Alain Raynaud as their consultant.
-However, that all changed in March, 2014 when the Goldschmidt family sold a large percentage of their holdings to the owner of Chateau Latour, Francois Pinault and the Artemis group.
+However, that all changed in March 2014 when the Goldschmidt family sold a large percentage of their holdings to the owner of Chateau Latour, Francois Pinault, and the Artemis group.

 Chateau Siaurac Vineyards, Terroir, Grapes, Winemaking

-The large, 36.5 hectare Chateau Siaurac vineyard is planted to 75% Merlot, 20% Cabernet Franc and 5% Malbec.
-The terroir is gravel and clay soils that comes from 2 adjoining parcels.
-Although the parcels are contiguous, they each have different terroirs.
-You have a bit more gravel in the parcel located in Neac and more clay in the vineyard in their other parcel.
-The vineyard of Chateau Siaurac is planted to a high, vine density of 7,100 vines per hectare.
-Since 2008, the vineyard has practiced only sustainable farming management.
-Starting with the 2016 vintage, the estate moved to using only 100% organic and biodynamic farming techniques.
+The terroir is gravel and clay soils that come from 2 parts of the vineyard.
+Although their parcels are contiguous, they each have different terroirs.
+You have a bit more gravel in the parcels located in Neac and more clay in the vineyard in their other blocks.

 The vinification of Chateau Siaurac takes place in a combination of concrete and stainless steel vats.
-The wine is aged in 15%, new, French oak barrels for an average of 12 months.
-There is a second wine, Plaisir de Siaurac, which is usually made from 100% Merlot.
-The production for Chateau Siaurac is on average close to 18,000 cases of wine per vintage.
+The wine is aged in 25%, new, French oak barrels for an average of 14 months before bottling

-Chateau Siaurac is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised and grilled dishes.
-Chateau Siaurac is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.
+Chateau Siaurac is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Siaurac is also good when matched with Asian dishes, and rich fish courses like tuna, mushrooms, and pasta.